ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 - **with start delay** -- If set, specifies the lag between when Monit starts and the first check of services.
-  By default, this parameter is not enabled and Monit checks the services immediately after is starts.
+  By default, this parameter is not enabled and Monit checks the services immediately after it starts.

 - **set logfile** -- specify the directory where `Syslog <https://linux.die.net/man/8/syslogd>` writes Monit logs.

 - **set httpd port** -- specify the port to use for HTTP access.
-  This is folled by **allow** lines that provide an access control list. and set the user name and password used to access the dashboard.
+  This is followed by **allow** lines that provide an access control list and set the user name and password used to access the dashboard.
   You can add additional lines to enable other users to log in.
   You can also set up an external file to manage the user names and passwords.